viamrobotics/docs/docs/registry/advanced/iterative-development.md

 Generally, when developing a module, you have two options for iterative development, depending on the specific [platform](/fleet/cli/#using-the---platform-argument) you want your module to support:

-- If you want your module to support the same platform as your development workstation, you can test your module locally.
+- **Test Locally:** If you want your module to support the same platform as your development workstation, you can test your module locally.
   For example, if you are developing a module on a macOS computer with an M2 processor (the `arm64` architecture), and want your module to support only macOS computers running the `arm64` architecture, you can perform your module development and testing workflow entirely on your macOS workstation.
-- If you want your module to support a different architecture than your development workstation, you can sync your module code to a machine running your desired target architecture and test remotely.
+- **Sync Code and Test Remotely:** If you want your module to support a different architecture than your development workstation, you can sync your module code to a machine running your desired target architecture and test remotely.
   For example, if you are developing a module on a macOS computer, but want your module to support a Raspberry Pi running Linux on the `arm64` architecture, you can set up syncing for your module code to be able to continue development on your macOS workstation, but test on your remote Raspberry Pi.
-  This solution is also appropriate for testing within a Docker container running a different operating system, with the limitation that the system architectures still must machine between guest and host OS.
-  For example, you could use an Ubuntu Docker image on your macOS development workstation to test your module on Linux, but the architecture of the Ubuntu Docker image must match the architecture of your macOS workstation (likely `arm64`).

 Both of these options involve deploying your module to the target test system as a [local module](/registry/configure/#local-modules), without uploading it to the Viam registry.
 Even if you have already published a version of your module to the registry, you might still find it useful to follow the steps in this section to verify that changes you make as part of releasing a new version work as expected on your target platform.